Big City Family Fun

 Explore Alcatraz with kids and walk through the cell block.

-A few of the cells on the tour feature personal belongings of the prisoners.
+A few of the cells on the tour feature the personal belongings of the prisoners.
 Photo Credit: Catherine Parker

 35 Things to do with Lake Tahoe